 Names like Hao123, Spark Browser and DU Battery Saver might not mean much to you, but they have certainly been bothering many Brazilian users lately.
 These are all tools created by Baidu to gain knowledge about Brazilian online user behaviour while offering them resources to get rid of junk files, improve computer speed and a heavy-loaded browser that allows all things from Torrent download to sending SMS for free.

 Baidu has chosen quite an aggressive approach, finding different ways of making people download these tools and use them – whether they know they are downloading them or not.
 The reaction to it has killed any positive buzz.
-Many websites offer tutorials to show people how to remove these tools from their computers and it’s not hard to find users complaining about Baidu and its “spyware”.
+Many websites offer tutorials to show people how to remove these tools from their computers and it is not hard to find users complaining about Baidu and its “spyware”.

-Will Baidu Succeed in Brazil?
+Will Baidu succeed in Brazil?

 Baidu has come a long way from China to Brazil, hoping to improve its global market share while tackling a fellow BRIC country for that goal.
 One of the main challenges might be to overcome the image that Brazilians have about Chinese products exported to the country, usually cheap and low-quality.
 Also, privacy issues are more important and more likely to cause a stir in the Latin country than they do behind the Great Wall.